-As a high achieving nurse, your commitment to continuous learning and development will see you take your nursing career to new heights with the University of Newcastle’s Master of Nursing (Advanced Practice).
-Recognising the changing environment of the nursing field, the program will prepare you for leadership roles in nursing practice, clinical leadership and education.
+As a high achieving nurse, your commitment to continuous learning and development will see you take your nursing career to new heights with the Master of Nursing (Advanced Practice).
+Recognising the changing environment of the nursing field, this program will equip you to face the exciting challenges of 21st century health care in the areas of clinical leadership, advanced evidenced-based practice and inter-professional education.

-As a registered nurse, you will have the opportunity to further develop your individual areas of interest whilst exploring and learning to adapt to the changing landscape of the nursing practice.
-Through the study of social, cultural, economic and political influences surrounding nursing and health care in general, you will be equipped to provide advanced knowledge and advice in a clinical setting.
-At the completion of your studies you will be able to undertake roles such as a clinical nurse specialist, clinical nurse consultant or educator.
+As a registered nurse, you will have the opportunity to further develop your individual areas of interest whilst exploring and learning to adapt to the challenging and constantly changing landscape of professional nursing.
+Through the study of social, cultural, economic and political influences surrounding nursing and health care in general, you will be prepared to provide advanced clinical knowledge and advice across the full spectrum of healthcare settings.
+At the completion of your studies you will be able to undertake roles such as a clinical nurse specialist, clinical nurse researcher, clinical nurse consultant, or clinical educator.

 Our advanced online learning system provides you with the flexibility and support to study anytime, anywhere to balance work, life and study.
 You can achieve your fully accredited Master of Nursing (Advanced Practice) at a time that suits you.